raine/anki-llm/README.md

 Let's say you have an Anki deck named "Japanese Core 1k" with 1000 notes.
 Each note has a `Japanese` field with a sentence and a `Translation` field with an English translation that you suspect is inaccurate.
-We'll use `anki-llm-batch` and GPT-4o mini to generate better translations for all 1000 notes.
+We'll use `anki-llm` and GPT-4o mini to generate better translations for all 1000 notes.

 ### Step 1: Export your deck